-Speaking of Ahvaz tourist attractions may remind you of the great Karoun River and the hot days of summer.
+Speaking of Things to do in Ahvaz may remind you of the great Karoun River and the hot days of summer.
 But it is not where it ends, Ahvaz offers so many ancient historical attractions as well as natural sites.
 It is located in the southwest of Iran in the oil-rich Khuzestan Province.
 There have been forty historical sites registered in Ahwaz.
 Monument of Moei-al- Tojar and Ali Ibn Mahzyar Ahwazi Shrine are some of the astounding historical sites of Ahwaz.
 The arid climate of Ahwaz may nettle you, so the perfect time to visit there is during January and February.
 Bear in mind that, if you have respiratory problems like asthma, visiting Ahvaz may not be the perfect option, since there are so many industrial air pollutants.

 Shrine of Ali Ibn Mahzyar Ahvazi

 Being located in the old section of the city, it is one of the main historical sites of Ahwaz dating back to the eighteenth century.
 Ali Ibn Mahzyar was a renowned Shia scholar and a prominent follower of Imam Reza (who was the 8th Imam for Shia Muslims).
 Mahziar Tomb functions as a religious place where Shia Muslims hold their rituals.

 It is right across the intersection of Saheli Boulevard and Nahjolbalaghe Road.

 Monument of Moein- al Tojar

 This historical site of Ahwaz dates back to the Qajar Dynasty and is located right across the Pol-e Sefid.
 It is actually a caravanserai belonging to the noted merchant, Haj Mohammad Taqi Moein al- Tojar.